This is a sponsored post in partnership with The Motherhood on behalf of Texas Department of State Health Services.

 The kids spend a ton of time in our backyard climbing our play fort, riding their bikes, going for walks, exploring parks, and as often as possible at the lake and beach.

 All of my children love to spend time outside.
 That makes my mommy heart so happy as I was an outdoor kind of girl growing up.
 I am a firm believer that being outside is an essential part of childhood.

 That being said… What about those pesky mosquitos and the Zika virus that has been talked about?

 Mosquitos LOVE my kids and I!
 I mean… they really, really love us!
 I don’t know why, but my kids and I seem to attract mosquitos more than the average person.

-It’s mosquito season down here in Texas and I took to the internet to find out what I could do to prevent mosquitos from eating my kids and I ALIVE.
+It’s mosquito season down here in Texas most of the year and I took to the internet to find out what I could do to prevent mosquitos from eating my kids and I ALIVE.
 I found quite a LOT of information and more importantly learned about the Zika Virus.